 - After being referred to a PASSE, the individual can select a provider for Supportive Living.
 ICM is a provider for Supportive Living.

 - Private Pay

 - Children and adults in need of community supports who are not Medicaid-eligible can pay a private rate for services.

 ICM provides a small apartment complex consisting of four units for ICM customers with disabilities.
 In 2015, ICM remodeled the administrative office on Kanis Road in Little Rock to provide a housing option for people with developmental disabilities and medical needs.
 The apartments are designed with privacy and tranquility in mind and located in a quiet rural area in west Little Rock.

 How to Learn More?

-If you would like to learn more about receiving in-home supports or are interested in becoming a Caregiver (Direct Support Professional), please contact one of our Community Supports Directors at firstname.lastname@example.org or call 501-228-0063 today!
+If you would like to learn more about receiving in-home supports or are interested in becoming a Direct Support Professional, please contact us at ICMcommunitysupports@icm-inc.org or call 501-228-0063 today!